If you have a project that involves any type of process improvement, a SIPOC Model is a great tool to get your team started.

 It’s a great tool to facilitate discussion and common understanding when dealing with processes that can be complex – and gets you off to a great start.

-After you read how to conduct a SIPOC analysis, download the SIPOC template to share with your team.
+After you read how to conduct a SIPOC analysis, download the SIPOC template to share it with your team.
 It includes the details for easily creating a SIPOC with your team.

 When to Use a SIPOC